SuzuSuzu-HaruHaru/league-standings/README.md

 ### Head-to-head reapplication

-To explan the next subkey, `sorting.h2h.span`, we will look instead at the famous [Group E at the UEFA EURO 2024](https://en.wikipedia.org/wiki/UEFA_Euro_2024) where every single team finished their group with 4 points
+To explan the next subkey, `sorting.h2h.span`, we will look instead at the famous [Group E at the UEFA Euro 2024](https://en.wikipedia.org/wiki/UEFA_Euro_2024) where every single team finished their group with 4 points

 | Position | Team       | Won | Drawn | Lost | GF        | GA            | GD               | Points |
 |----------|------------|:---:|:-----:|:----:|:---------:|:-------------:|:----------------:|:------:|